 - 1. Geographical Situation of New Guinea.-New Guinea, frequently described as the largest island in the world, lies to the north-east of Australia, between 0° 25' and 10° 40' S. latitudes, and between 130° 50' and 150° 35' E. longitudes.
 Its estimated area exceeds 300,000 square miles, the greatest length being 1490 miles and the greatest breadth 430 miles. - 2.
 Discovery.-The island was probably sighted by Abreus in A.D.
 1511.
 The first visit by Europeans was apparently either that by the Portuguese Don Jorge de Menesis on his way from Goa to Ternate in 1526, or that by the Spaniard Alvaro de Saavedra in 1528.
 In 1606 Torres, having parted company with De Quiros at the New Hebrides, sailed, on his way to the Philippines, through the strait which separates the island from Australia, and which now bears his name. - 3.
 Colonisation.-Little progress was made for many years in exploration and settlement.
 First the Portuguese, and afterwards the Dutch, who to a great extent replaced them as the principal European traders in the East, seem to have jealously excluded other traders and adventurers, and to have kept the knowledge of their discoveries to themselves.
 The coasts were visited by Roda, Schouten, Lemaire, Tasman, Dampier, Torres, Bougainville, and Cook; but the difficulties of navigation, the savagery of the islanders, and the tempting fields for enterprise in the more temperate regions further south, diverted the energy of traders and voyagers.
 Forrest describes a voyage by himself in 1774.
 In 1793, New Guinea was annexed by two commanders in the East India Company's service.
-Since that date the Dutch have made extensive surveys of the western portion, and the British and Germans have occupied and colonised the eastern. - 4.
-Partition.-These three powers have agreed to the partition of New Guinea, each having suzerainty over islands adjoining its own territory.
+Since that date the Dutch have made extensive surveys of the western portion, and the British and Germans have occupied and colonised the eastern.
+In September, 1914, German New Guinea was seized and occupied by Great Britain by means of a force raised and despatched by the Australian Government. - 4.
+Partition.-The three colonising powers agreed to the partition of New Guinea, each having suzerainty over islands adjoining its own territory.
 The whole of the portion west of the 141st degree of latitude, comprising about 150,000 square miles, or nearly half the island, belongs to the Dutch.
-The eastern half is divided in almost equal portions between Great Britain and Germany, the area possessed by each (with adjacent islands) being about 90,000 square miles.
+The eastern half was divided in almost equal portions between Great Britain and Germany, the area possessed by each (with adjacent islands) being about 90,000 square miles.
 An Anglo-German boundary commission, appointed for the purpose of defining the boundary between the territories of the two nations, started operations on 26th December, 1908, and completed the field-work on 27th October, 1909.
-The total length of boundary delimited was 664 miles.
+The total length of boundary delimited was 661⁄2 miles.
 The work was both important and difficult.
 For a considerable portion of the survey, the country was exceedingly rough and mountainous, and the natives hostile.
 In one instance, the line was carried over a range at an elevation of 11,110 feet.
 The Dutch colony forms part of the residency of Ternate in the Moluccas, and has not been extensively developed.
-The German protectorate, where considerable commercial development has taken place, includes the northern part of the eastern half of the mainland, known as Kaiser Wilhelm's Land, and the large islands of the Bismarck Archipelago and the Solomon Group, as well as nearly 200 smaller islands.
-The south-eastern portion of New Guinea, nearest Australia, is British, and a dependency of the Commonwealth of Australia.
+The German protectorate, where considerable commercial development has taken place, included the northern part of the eastern half of the mainland, known as Kaiser Wilhelm Land, and the large islands of the Bismarck Archipelago and the Solomon Group, as well as nearly 200 smaller islands.
+The south-eastern portion of New Guinea, nearest Australia, is a dependency of the Commonwealth of Australia.
+The German Pacific protectorate was terminated in 1914.
+See supra p.
+955.

-\$ 2.
+§ 2.
 The Australian Dependency of Papua.